-This exciting cardiology conference is headlined by international speakers Etienne Côté , well-known co-author of The Textbook of Veterinary Internal Medicine 2017 ('The Ettinger’) and Niek Beijerink, well known and popular with Australian vets.
+This exciting Cardiorespiratory Conference is headlined by international speakers Etienne Côté, well-known co-author and co-editor of The Textbook of Veterinary Internal Medicine 2017 ('The Ettinger’) and Niek Beijerink, well known with Australian vets.

 They are joined by renowned Australian speakers: Mariano Makara, Erin Mooney, Rita Singh & Mariko Yata.